clgi-technology/clgi-wordpress/README.md

 **After the workflow runs, the user can:**

-Go to Actions tab → [this workflow run] → Artifacts section
+Insert VM IP in browser and access scrapped static page for demo or configure VM: Go to Actions tab → [this workflow run] → Artifacts section

 Download the ssh-private-key artifact (a zip containing the private key file)